Here are 52 free and affordable things to do in Union County — many of which can only be found in Union County!

-For something really rare and unique to Union County, make your way to a modest little building tucked away in a corner of our Lenape Park behind the Home Depot on Route 22 East in Union Township, and there you will find one of the largest displays of model railroads in all of North America.
+For something really rare and unique to Union County, make your way to a modest little building tucked away in a corner of Union County’s Lenape Park behind the Home Depot on Route 22 East in Union Township, and there you will find the A. Paul Mallory Model Railroad Center.

-Built and run by the nonprofit organization The Model Railroad Club, Inc. under a special arrangement with Union County, this hidden gem is well known among aficionados for its meticulous attention to detail, and for its focus on historical features of the railways linking Pennsylvania and New Jersey.
+Built and run by the nonprofit organization The Model Railroad Club, Inc., this hidden gem is well known among model train aficionados.

-The display is open to visitors on most Saturday afternoons for a modest fee, and the Railroaders will be happy to show you around.
+The display is open to visitors almost every Saturday afternoon for a modest fee.

 |4||Indulge your inner Brontë|

-Let your imagination run wild with a winter stroll through the treescape of our generous park system.
+Let your imagination run wild with a winter stroll through a Union County park.
 Where some see gloom, others see romantic echoes of our wilderness past.
 Thanks to generations of preservation-minded residents, our parklands now account for more than eight percent of the land in Union County — a remarkable achievement in this densely developed region.